GlobalGovernanceFrameworks/website/src/lib/content/frameworks/en/implementation/peace/educational-cultural-infrastructure.md

 - Intergenerational toolkit, with mentorship guides and time-capsule project outlines.
 - Non-duality education modules, featuring lesson plans, mindfulness exercises, and public workshop designs.

-These and other implementation tools for long-term cultural evolution are included in the Peace & Conflict Resolution Seed Kit, accessible via the Tools Library.
+These and other implementation tools for long-term cultural evolution are planned to be included in the Peace & Conflict Resolution Seed Kit, accessible via the Tools Library.